Email Security and Authentication

 What is ARC?

-Authenticated Received Chain helps preserve email authentication results and verifies the identity of email intermediaries that forward a message on to its final destination.
-There are three key components to ARC:
+Authenticated Received Chain helps preserve email authentication results and verifies the identity of email intermediaries that forward a message to its final destination.
+ARC has three main components:

 • ARC Authentication Results header: a header containing email authentication results like SPF, DKIM, and DMARC.